foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 The `snfoundry.toml` file, present in each package, is called its manifest.
 This file allows you to specify sncast settings.
 It is written in the [TOML](https://toml.io/) format.
 It contains metadata needed to configure sncast settings and should be placed in the root of your project.
+If `snfoundry.toml` is not found in the root directory, sncast will look in all parent directories.
+If it is not found, default values will be used.

 Schema of the `snfoundry.toml` file: